Shannon Jones: Career after state Senate

 Jones supported John Kasich's campaign for the 2016 Republican nomination for President.
 After Donald Trump became the presumptive Republican nominee, then-State Senator Jones resigned as a delegate to the Ohio State Republican Convention rather than back Trump, explaining that her fundamental values precluded her from supporting Trump and calling herself as a "conscientious objector" to Trump's nomination.
 She also opposed Trump's 2020 re-election campaign.

 In December 2015, Jones announced her intent to run for a county commission seat in Warren County, leaving her state Senate seat.
-Jones was succeeded in her Senate seat by Steve Wilson (Ohio politician).
+Jones was succeeded in her Senate seat by Steve Wilson.
 She won election to the county commission in 2016 and resigned her Senate seat with two years left in her term.
 The county is Republican-dominated.
 She won reelection in 2020, and was unopposed in both the primary and the general election.

 In 2017, Shannon became executive director of Groundwork Ohio, a nonprofit advocacy organization in Columbus, Ohio that advocates for children.
+In June 2024, she left that position, transitioning to a strategic advisory role through the end of the 2024.